 Procedural fantasy weapon generator

-Games in education Practical Advice Teaching Diary published on Tuesday, December 13, 2022 (5 months, 3 weeks, and 3 days ago)
+Games in education Practical Advice Teaching Diary published on Tuesday, December 13, 2022 (one year, 7 months, and 2 weeks ago)

 Here is the file on github, enjoy.
 I had quite bit of fun making this.
 Here's some sample output: